marialyck/SocialGraphs/index.md

 _Fig 3.8: Wordcloud of most popular words from artits Y._

+First, it seems to match, that the words from the wordclouds are similiar to the graph illustrating word count.
+This might result in that, these words are more likely to be used by Major Lazer than any of the 4 other artist.

 ### Conclusion
 Sum up what the overall conclusion is, based on the questions we made.